How To Survive Family Holidays When Your Kids Are Young

 The most important tip is make sure you are looking after your own emotional needs.
 If you look after you and take the time you need to not feel overwhelmed, cranky or stressed, you can be calm and emotionally available to give your child the holiday that you want it to be.

-Dr. Allen has written five booklets that you might find interesting.
+Dr. Allen has written six booklets that you might find interesting.

-Simple Steps To Overcome Anxiety, Simple Steps To Overcome Depression, Simple Steps To Overcome Emotional Eating, Guide To Pregnancy & Postpartum Issues and How To Stop Arguing With Your Child
+Simple Steps To Overcome Anxiety, Simple Steps To Overcome Depression, Simple Steps To Overcome Emotional Eating, Guide To Pregnancy & Postpartum Issues, How To Stop Arguing With Your Child and Simple Steps To Improve Communication.

 See each specific webpage to download one or many or visit my blog for many posts about all these issues.